 But the beatific vision is not simply about seeing God, as if humans were even capable of seeing God.
 Benedict XII indicates that Heaven was opened to the redeemed because of the death and Resurrection of Jesus Christ.
 For Christians, then, entering into Heaven is about enjoying full, unmediated communion with God and all those who are one with God, made possible because Jesus triumphed over sin and death through his own death and Resurrection.
 This communion is like the experience that Dante wrote about in the Divine Comedy: he entered the Empyrean, above the nine spheres of Heaven, and realized that his will and desire had become fully aligned with God’s love.
 No human words can describe it.
 We must simply stand in awe!

+Catherine Cory, PhD

+Cory is associate professor of theology at the University of St. Thomas, St. Paul, Minnesota.